theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 1. If the test fails, discard `firstrow` and go to step 2.
 1. If the test passes, use `firstrow` as header row.

+A more sophisticated algorithm would inspect the last header.
+If its length is very long (we set it at > 100 characters) it is likely to be mistaken as a CSV.
+To recognise a case of multiple header rows, it may be promising to count the number of missing header names.

-Moreover, it is a good idea to check whether the CSV contains more than one table.
+Moreover, it is a good idea to check whether the CSV contains more than one table for example by look for a repeated header row.

 ## Headers and schemas